pyeventsourcing/eventsourcing/README.md

 In the example below, the ExampleApplication has an ExampleRepository, and for convenience the 'register_new_example' factory method described above (a module level function) is used to implement a synonymous method on the application class.
 It extends EventSourcingWithSQLAlchemy.
+It passes a 'db_uri' argument, which is used to make the database connection.

+It also passes a True value for 'enable_occ' so that optimistic concurrency control is enabled.
+If you aren't developing a distributed (or otherwise multi-threaded) application, you don't need to use the optimistic concurrency control feature.

 ```python
 from eventsourcing.application.with_sqlalchemy import EventSourcingWithSQLAlchemy